 Hjelle Hotel in Hjelledalen

-I’ve written about this hotel before and of course I have to mention it here, because it’s probably my favorite hotel on Geirangerfjord.
+I’ve written about this hotel before and of course I have to mention it here, because it’s one of my favorite hotels near Geirangerfjord.

 This historic inn is run by a family who has been living there since the early 1900s, and its location right on the turquoise Oppstrynsvatnet lake is perfect.
 There’s even a white sand beach!
 I also love that it’s far enough from Geirangerfjord to be away from the tourists crowds, but close enough for easy access.
 It’s also quite cheap by Norwegian standards!
+I only wish they were pet friendly.
 Check current rates and availability here

 Hotel Union in Øye